Drowning is the leading cause of accidental death for children between the ages of 1 and 4, and drowning is preventable.

 Parking at her house is easy – either in her driveway or right in front of her house.

 I am constantly impressed by how quickly children learn.
-Adeline has now taken both a six-week course and a refresher course with Roxanne and has done great both times.
-She can float, turn over and swim, and then return to her float when she needs a breath.
-She can hold onto the side and tries to pull herself up to get out.
-Now when we take her to the pool she wants to practice her swimming and is floatie-free!
+Both Adeline and Jacob have now taken both a six-week course and a multiple refresher courses with Roxanne.
+They can float, turn over and swim, and then return to their floats when they needs a breath.
+They can hold onto the side and tries to pull herself up to get out.
+Now when we take them to the pool she wants to practice her swimming and is floatie-free!

 These sessions are hard work for the kids, especially when they start.
 The silver lining is you will probably get a great nap out of them!